Making Family Fitness Fun

 A little bit of planning can help make physical activity a fun part of your regular

 Talk with your child’s pediatrician.
-If your child has constant health concerns or injuries, his or her health care
+If your child has constant health concerns or injuries, his or her healthcare provider

 Write down an activity goal.
 Start with something small that you and your family can reach together.
 Be specific.